-Twenty species of Angiostrongylus species have been described however only A. cantonensis, and A. malaysiensis have been found to cause meningitis in humans (Aghazadeh et al., 2015).
-A. vasorum is commonly found in dogs; no human cases have been identified.
-While diagnosis on angiostrongyliasis in a clinical setting is based on morphology, there are several serological tests available although none have been certified for clinical use.
-Clinical indicators such as eosinophilic meningitis and neurological signs are common symptoms associated with Angiostrongylus species (Mackie et al., 2013).
-Molecular diagnostics have not yet been used in the clinical setting for this disease, although LAMP and PCR assays have been developed for the detection of A. cantonensis in snails in snails and retrospective PCR on the cerebral spinal fluid of previously identified human cases of Angiostrongylus species (Chen et al., 2011, Constantino-Santos et al., 2014, Eamsobhana et al., 2013).
-Morphological identification of species can only occur when examining fully mature adult worms as at other life-cycle stages the helminths are virtually identical (Bhaibulaya, 1968, Aghazadeh et al., 2015).
-It is therefore possible that some of the worms removed from humans and animals may have been A. mackerrasae, an Angiostrongylus species native to Australia (Aghazadeh et al., 2015).
+Twenty species of Angiostrongylus have been described but only A. cantonensis, and A. malaysiensis have been found to cause meningitis in humans (Aghazadeh et al., 2015).
+A. vasorum is commonly found in dogs but no human cases have been identified.
+While diagnosis of angiostrongyliasis in a clinical setting is based on morphology, there are several serological tests available although none have been certified for clinical use.
+Clinical indicators such as eosinophilic meningitis and neurological signs are common symptoms associated with Angiostrongylus infection (Mackie et al., 2013).
+Molecular diagnostics have not yet been used in the clinical setting for angiostrongyliasis although LAMP and PCR assays have been developed for the detection of A. cantonensis in snails and for retrospective PCR on the cerebral spinal fluid of previously identified human cases of Angiostrongylus spp.
+(Chen et al., 2011, Constantino-Santos et al., 2014, Eamsobhana et al., 2013).
+Morphological identification can only occur when fully mature adult worms are available as the other life-cycle stages are virtually identical (Bhaibulaya, 1968, Aghazadeh et al., 2015).
+It is therefore possible that some of the worms removed from humans and animals may have been A. mackerrasae, an Angiostrongylus spp. native to Australia (Aghazadeh et al., 2015).
 A. mackerrase has recently been found in a flying fox in Queensland, Australia.
-This is the first report of A. mackerrase in an accidental host and demonstrates biological potential for human infections of this species (Mackie et al., 2013).
-Tawny frogmouths (bird) and possums from Sydney Australia, have both been shown to be infected with A. cantonensis causing neurological symptoms in these animal hosts.
-Infections in tawny frogmouths has followed a seasonal pattern which indicate that they could be an important sentinel species for A. cantonensis (Ma et al., 2013).
-Two human infections from Sydney Australia, occurred in Autumn and Winter, further indicating a seasonal pattern for this helminth in Australia (Aghazadeh et al., 2015).
+This is the first report of A. mackerrase in an accidental host and demonstrates biological potential for human infections with this species (Mackie et al., 2013).
+Birds (tawny frogmouths) and possums from Sydney, Australia, have both been shown to be infected with A. cantonensis causing neurological symptoms in these animal hosts.
+Infections in tawny frogmouths follow a seasonal pattern which indicates that they could be an important sentinel species for A. cantonensis (Ma et al., 2013).
+Two human infections from Sydney Australia, occurred in autumn and winter, further indicating a seasonal pattern for this helminth in Australia (Aghazadeh et al., 2015).

 A. (Parastrongylus) costaricensis is an intestinal parasite of rats and has also been shown to cause intestinal or abdominal angiostrongyliasis in humans.
-However this parasite is poorly researched and there are only a few reports of human infection in the literature from the past ten years, although there is likely to be many unreported cases (Palominos et al., 2008, Incani et al., 2007, Quiros et al., 2011, Rodriguez et al., 2008, Waisberg et al., 1999, Pena et al., 1995, Graeff-Teixeira et al., 1991).
+However, this parasite has been poorly studied with only limited reports of human infection in the literature over the past ten years, although there are likely to be many unreported cases (Palominos et al., 2008, Incani et al., 2007, Quiros et al., 2011, Rodriguez et al., 2008, Waisberg et al., 1999, Pena et al., 1995, Graeff-Teixeira et al., 1991).

-The initial distribution of A. cantonensis worldwide was likely due to the introduction of infected rat or snail species in ships and shipping containers.
-Thiengo et al (Thiengo et al., 2013) presents a distribution map of the snail imported African snail, A. fulica, in Brazil, showing an almost universal spread throughout the country.
+The worldwide distribution of A. cantonensis was likely due to the introduction of infected rats or snails in ships and shipping containers.
+Thiengo et al (Thiengo et al., 2013) present a distribution map of the imported African snail, A. fulica, in Brazil, showing an almost universal spread throughout the country.
 While other snail species in Brazil, including native snail species, act as intermediate host, the explosive geographical distribution of A. fulica is a concern (Thiengo et al., 2010, Thiengo et al., 2013).
-In China A. fulica and Pomacea canaliculata are both introduced species which have similarly spread throughout the country.
+In China, A. fulica and the large freshwater snail, Pomacea canaliculata, are both introduced species which have similarly spread throughout the country.
 Recent outbreaks of A. cantonensis in China can be traced back to consumption of P. canaliculata (Thiengo et al., 2013, Lv et al., 2009, Lv et al., 2008).